CoVoMix2: Advancing Zero-Shot Dialogue Generation with Fully Non-Autoregressive Flow Matching: CoVoMix2

 Accurate voice conditioning is critical to avoid speaker confusion.
 Previous approaches either maintained parallel conditioning streams~\cite{zhang2024covomix, lu2025slide}, used concatenated speaker prompt for continuation~\cite{borsos2023soundstorm} or appended speaker prompts at each dialogue turn to guide speech synthesis~\cite{ju2025MoonCast}.
 We introduce a prompt-level random masking strategy to ensure robust and diverse speaker conditioning.

 As shown in Figure \ref{fig:intro} and \ref{fig:method}, for each training sample, we first find all the available monologue segments for each speaker as the prompt candidates.
 We then randomly select a prompt segment from the candidates.
 The chosen prompts are concatenated at the very beginning with the masked training sample using a separator token to construct the prompt sequence $m_{ctx}$.
-Moreover, in the text stream $z$, we use special tokens $[Spk1]$ and $[Spk2]$ to indicate the range of each prompt, instead of providing prompt's text transcription.
+Moreover, in the text stream $z$, we use special tokens $[Spk1]$ and $[Spk2]$ as indicators (not text tokens) to replace the transcription of the prompt, distinguishing which segments belong to each speaker.

 Furthermore, to prevent prompt leakage, where the model copies the prompt directly into the output, we exclude the prompt region from the loss computation.
 This encourages the model to generalize voice characteristics rather than memorize the prompt audio.